Moist Lemon Blueberry Loaf With Sour Cream

 - Berry cake (with frozen or fresh berries)

-Please leave a 5 star rating ***** with a comment in the recipe card below if you like the recipe, Thanks so much!
+Please leave a 5 star rating ***** with a comment in the recipe card below if you like the recipe, Thank you so much!

-Lemon Blueberry Loaf (Super Moist With Big Flavor)
+Moist Lemon Blueberry Loaf

 Ingredients